konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 - Although Horreum uses Keycloak as well, some changes in the Horreum authentication mechanism might be required to cooperate with Stonesoup member cluster RBAC.
     - To make sure Horreum users from one tenant are not able to access data from different tenant, created <https://github.com/Hyperfoil/Horreum/issues/420>.
 - Horreum is used by multiple teams without any capacity issues, but Horreum itself was not perf&scale tested formally, so there might be some scaling issues.
+- We would need to develop StoneSoup UI to get graphs/results from Horreum and to allow users to configure the change detection parameters for their tests.
+- Integration scripts that need to be created:
+    - Gather monitoring data about SUT from Prometheus and bundle it to results that are uploaded to Horreum.
+    - Document / provide a step for integrating the change detection into pipeline.